 How long does a slag driveway last?

 Slag is hard and durable and lives up to several decades.
-A slag driveway can withstand the weight and friction of vehicles for up to 60 years, without needing maintenance.
+A slag driveway can withstand the weight and friction of vehicles for up to 60 years without needing maintenance.

 It is hard and more durable than even the hardest metals.
 Slag is also more durable than natural stones like gravel.

-It has a relatively long lifespan with the proper care and maintenance.
+It has a relatively long lifespan with proper care and maintenance.
 Slag lives longer than other driveway materials like concrete and asphalt.

 3 best slag rocks for driveways